Lucsofol/Lucsofol.github.io/README.md

 # Vikes_nation Brand Overview
 ## Examples of Vikes_nation content from over the years

-I started the Vikes_nation Instagram way back in 2014, when I was in 8th Grade.
+This is where I will post examples of my vikes_nation content from over the years.
+I started the Vikes_nation Instagram way back in
+2014 when I was in 8th Grade.
+I hold the project close to me because it was started with no intentions other than a passion for the
+Minnesota Vikings and writing about the topic.
+Over the years, my account has grown from 0 to 22,000 followers, gotten likes from multiple current Vikings players, and partnered with various respected brands.
+Content I post on the account includes edits, highlights, news, and lengthy writings going in-depth about everything Minnesota Vikings.
+Thank you for the follow and support!

 **Bold** and _Italic_ and `Code` text